hzget/hzget.github.io/notes/rust/types/useful_types.md

 which contains a pointer to the beginning of the range and a length of the range.

-Here is what a string slice looks like: [string slice][string slice].
+Here is what a string slice looks like: [string slice][string slice structure].

 Examples: